p-s-vishnu/Documents/git_notes.md

 `git reflog` all the commits that have been checkout recently

-`git reset --hard` all uncommited changes will be cleared

 `git remote` displays all the remote URL

 `git remote -v` displays the URL, -v means verbose